Back to all Articles

 None of the above.

-Each service instance generates its logs and writes to a log file in a standardized format.
 The log files contain errors, warnings, information, and debug messages.
 So far, this approach is good enough for us.
 In the future, we may start to use dedicated tools like, e.g., Splunk, Logstash, or Appdynamics.

 Regarding observability, we can add that BOWWE possesses a dedicated microservice that delivers deep analytics about traffic and customer behavior to the owners of the websites.
+Tech stack of that microservice: Spring Boot uses the NoSql Cassandra database.
+In the future, we are thinking about introducing Apache Spark.

 Key Takeaways from Building Microservices for BOWWE